muratk5n/thirdwave/en/README.md

 ---

-Every year's tweets are under same archive dir; the code within those pages assume same directory..
-For later years decided will not carry over code automatically, only move pieces as needed so unused code doesn't linger around, the latest greatest is that year's `util.py`.

----

 Leary, *Pharmageddon*: "On the surface medical practice appears the same but underneath it’s not.
 For instance, a small number of people have a genetic disorder that leads to excessively high cholesterol